adamscott/godot-website/collections/_release_4_5/entry-general-gui-dedicated-svgtexture-texture-resource-for-svg-files.md

 text: |
   SVGs are different from bitmap images as they are vector-based.
 It means that no matter how much you zoom, the shapes will never break down into discrete pixels.

   Until this release, Godot was converting every SVG files into a bitmap-based image.
-It is now possible to load SVG file (even dynamically) properly with the new `SVGTexture` resource.
+It is now possible to load SVG files (even dynamically) properly with the new `SVGTexture` resource.

   TODO
 contributors: